 The Rise of the C2C eCommerce Business Model

-Consumer-to-consumer, or C2C, eCommerce is a relatively new business model.
+Consumer-to-consumer, or C2C eCommerce is a relatively new business model.
 In C2C commerce (eCommerce if transactions occur online), the seller is also a consumer.
 This is distinct from B2B (business to business) and B2C (business to consumer) models, where the seller is an individual business and might even have a physical store to supplement their online sales.

 To illustrate, think about a farmers’ market.
 Producers gather on a designated day and area to sell their produce.
 Producers can rent their spots in the area on a weekly or monthly basis, or as a one-time trial.
 Depending on the region, there might be different rules on the rotation and pricing of available spots, protection from adverse weather, any fees for potential buyers entering the market, or anything else the market-space provider is willing to offer.